bearlord/kantphp/README.md

 KantPHP Framework is now a rapid PHP Framework for developing web application using PHP5.3+.
 It's available  to download and use for free as Open Source,under the BSD 3-Clause license.

-KantPHP Framework uses object-oriented, but not utilises namely namespaces which will be included in the future versions.
+KantPHP Framework uses object-oriented code, but not utilises namely namespaces which will be included in the future versions.

 KantPHP Framework has shadow of Zend Framework, CodeIgniter Web Framework, CakePHP Framework, ThinkPHP Framework and Other Framework or Code Which I picked up through my coding experiences.